Nashville Criminal Defense Lawyer

 - Burglary/Theft – You’ll be charged with theft and/or burglary if you are accused of entering someone else’s property with the intention of stealing or for actually stealing someone else’s property and/or belongings.

-- White Collar Crimes – A white collar crime refers to nonviolent, financial crimes such as embezzlement, money laundering, identity theft, bribery, and fraud, to name a few.
+- White Collar Crimes – A white collar crime refers to nonviolent, financial crimes like embezzlement, money laundering, identity theft, bribery, and fraud, to name a few.

-As previously stated, these are just a few of the different crimes that our clients have been charged with.
-If the crime you were arrested for in Nashville was not listed above, get in touch with our firm to determine whether our highly trained attorneys are able to represent your case.
+These are just a few of the different crimes that our clients have been charged with.
+If the crime you were arrested for in Nashville was not listed above, get in touch with our firm to determine whether our highly trained defense attorneys can represent you.

-The penalties that you’ll be dealing with if convicted will vary depending on which type of crime you’ve been charged with.
+The criminal penalties you’ll face if convicted will depend on which type of crime you’ve been charged with.
 For instance, if you are convicted of a DUI, you’ll be facing fines of up to $15,000 and a license revocation of up to eight years.
 Or if you are convicted of a sex crime, you could be punished with up to thirty years in prison.

 Violent crime convictions, such as murder, could result in a sentence of life imprisonment or even the death penalty if you are convicted of capital murder.
 In any case, working with a seasoned criminal defense attorney in Nashville will ensure that you have an exceptional legal team on your side ready to do everything possible to get you acquitted of your charges.

 Building Your Defense Strategy

 Obtaining the not guilty verdict you need is far easier said than done.
 Thankfully, the burden of proof falls on the prosecutor to establish beyond a reasonable doubt that you are guilty of the crime with which you’ve been charged.